 The only electrical tool you'll need here is a digital measuring tape to get your sizing accurate.
-And yes, a standard old school measuring tape will probably suffice.
+And yes, a standard old school measuring tape will suffice.

-Before knocking down any walls, you'll need to determine where the studs are behind the paint and plasterboards.
+Before knocking down any walls, you'll need to know where the wooden battens are.
 This is important as you don't want to be smashing your sledgehammer into water pipes or AC wiring.

 Advanced finders will be able to detect metal, electrical wiring, central heating pipes also to timber.